 Food breakdown: We were curious to try one of their house-drinks, I remember it having a rhubarb syrup and infused cherries, but it translated into a very overpriced shirly temple, not at all ideal.
 The girth of the drink was also lacking, as there wasn’t much for $5.
 We went for different ramen assortments, Jasmine’s being a dry version with kimchi and pulled pork.
 I went for their house ramen, with a broth both hazy and satisfying.
 The seafood vibe was intense, as the seaweed began to seep further and I fooled around with the pink fish cakes (an asian marvel I’m still trying to figure out flavor/texture wise).
 I remember really enjoying the consistency of their noodles and was surprised by their poached egg.
 It was like getting your egg medium-rare instead of rare, it had become a little more dense in the middle, reminding me of when I’d make soldiers for breakfast (soft-boiled egg and toast) and leaving the egg in just over its mark (less than a minute).
 I wondered if that was done purposefully, but I totally dug it and thought of it as a unique dishing.
 Instead of the yolk reaching the opposing sides of my bowl, kinda thinly splurgin’ as they usually do, it kept its place.
 But in a good way?
 When the yolk takes on that density, its flavor becomes more rich, it’s very pronounced amongst the other ramen components, rather than losing itself in a slurry.
 I mostly munched on the edamame, which were slightly fried with shallot, chili and soy, whatever other mad flavorings that made them my favorite of the night.
 Both Jasmine and I agreed.
 I feel like our first food venture was quick and easy.
 We came just before the normal dinner masses and spent our meal finding a mutual place of comfort, ragging on stupid school topics or people, confessing our slight horror of T1 while being in our first or second week.
 Oof, it’s too far back.
 All the food we’ve since conquered that I’ve yet to tackle web wise, you’ll soon see some of dat love.

 Last night, Portland felt lukewarm.
 Even while beneath skies that were murky and grey.
 Rain started to trickle in small spurts, and the sleeves of my shirt started to stick and bind to my skin like glue.
 As Jasmine and I walked to and from the market for the makings of our impromptu meal, I couldn’t decide if I disliked it or not.
 An odd, almost weighing sensation.
 But when the rain fell, it was like being hit by a sprinkler, that small sense of relief while in the inner-workings of summer.
 That night we made fresh mozzarella with rosemary, later stretching and sculpting the cheese with our hands.
 We were mad keen on the flavor, it was salty and rich.
 Texturally it was dense, unlike mozzarella balls usually.
 They can sometimes have a sticky consistency.
 I’ll admit, we’ve yet to perfect their appearance.
 We may have dealt with the cheese too much before shaping, as it’s delicate and can be over-worked.
-It reminded me of play dough, when you’ve finished at the table and you collect all of the crumbs by rolling a big piece across the table.
+It reminded me of play-doh, when you’ve finished at the table and you collect all of the crumbs by rolling a big piece across the table.

 The cheese was our only set plan and the rest of our meal came into play based on craving.
 We took our newly conjured mozz and created a caprese salad, with these heirloom tomatoes that were boastin’ with stripes and different colors even inside of them.
-This yellow tomato had a muted reddish pink in its core, reminding me of a wedge of peach or beet.
+This yellow tomato had a muted reddish pink in its core, looking instead like a slice peach or beet.
 We let the tomato merry with some basil, lemon zest and juice, olive oil and seasonings.
 Jasmine busted out the polenta, mostly because we were craving it.
 We jazzed it up with masses of goat cheese and parmesan and surprisingly, it all paired together perfectly.
 The juices of our salad cut the richness of the polenta, that needed acidity.
 We were beyond stoked by our random dishing and spoke of it with all smiles as we ate.
 I felt my face brimming with ease and with comfort.
 I think this was the first time since moving here that I was able to cook with a friend, to bounce ideas off of one another and create something just because.
 It’s an example of that atmosphere I love, the exchange that food can create between the person giving and receiving.
 It re-confirms what I want to do; to sway in that continuous cycle of creating, providing and learning.
 With food, there ain’t nothin’ better.

 At first I was struggling to write this post, there was that needed flow lackin’ to get in depth about a hot dog.
 But then I chatted it up with Eela, as we reminisced over her last trip here and she brought up them pups.
 We both agreed, half laughing at the same time that zack’s shack is surprisingly dope.
 Laughing only because we had walked passed it SO many times, as it’s in route to a lot of other food crawls and never once considered its splendor.
 It was Eela’s last night during her stay and she had a mad craving for a vegetarian hot dog.
 Back at home we have the glories of Wurstkuche, a place that oozes hip and specializes in crazy sausages (I’ve written of it before) and it holds a high standard in my hot dawg heart.
 We spent like an hour researching known dawg spots in the land o’ P, most of them more like pop-up joints and with hours already at a close.
 Zack’s shack kept coming up on our feed.
 There always seemed to be enough people just outside it but I got the vibe that it was sports grunge.
 Or the wrong kind of dive in my opinion.
 As soon as we were sure they had da veg head option, we went for it, myself a little more hesitantly.